The right framework for your business: Angular, React and Vue.js compared

 Therefore it’s important for all decision makers involved in making an application, on both the business and technical side, to be on the same page when frontend technologies are chosen.

-Of course it’s possible to custom write everything in plain JS, but this is time consuming.
-Using frameworks and libraries is a bit like cooking with ready-made ingredients.
+But the problem is that it can be time consuming.
+Using frameworks and libraries is a bit like cooking with recipes and ready-made ingredients.

-What’s an example of a ready-made ingredient?
-It could be anything from a form to a button, things that are added and then styled accordingly to match the application.
+A recipe would be like a pattern by which to structure the application’s code.
+A ready-made ingredient would be anything from a form to a button, things that are added and then styled accordingly to match the application.

 At the moment, the most popular frontend JS frameworks are Angular and React, with Vue.js recently gaining ground.
 (Note: Angular is technically the only complete framework in this group.
 React and Vue are something in between a framework and a library.
 To keep the discussion simple, we will refer to all as frameworks.)